-Sales of a substantial number of shares of the ADSs by our existing shareholders in the public market could cause the price of the ADSs to fall
+Sales of a substantial number of shares of the ADSs by our existing shareholders in the public market could cause the price of the ADSs to fall.

 If our existing shareholders sell, or indicate an intention to sell, substantial amounts of the ADSs in the public market after the lockup and other legal restrictions on resale discussed in this prospectus lapse, the trading price of the ADSs could decline.
-Upon the closing of this offering, we will have outstanding a total of 40,603,489 ordinary shares (including ordinary shares in the form of ADSs).
-Of these shares, only the ADSs sold in this offering by us, plus any ordinary shares sold in the form of ADSs upon exercise of the underwriters' option to purchase additional ADSs, will be freely tradable without restriction in the public market immediately following this offering.
+Upon the closing of this offering, we will have outstanding a total of ADSs.
+Of these shares, only the ADSs sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering.
 In connection with this offering, our officers, directors and substantially all of our shareholders have agreed to be subject to a contractual lock-up with the underwriters, which will expire 180 days after the date of this prospectus.